deplorable/react-images-viewer/.github/CONTRIBUTING.md

 # Contributing

 Thanks for your interest in react-images-viewer.
-All forms fo contribution ares welcome, from issue reports to PRs and documentation / write-ups.
+All forms of contribution ares welcome, from issue reports to PRs and documentation / write-ups.

 Before you open a PR: